-The property has been extended and altered on several occasions.
+The property was extended in 2008 along with the addition of the profile metal garage and a wall removed in the living room.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.